 You’ve probably heard of chill music, ambient music, and world music.
 But what about space music?
 The term isn’t as “out there,” as you might believe!
 In fact, it is quickly becoming recognized as a sub-genre of new age music.
+Here are some music artists I really enjoy to do my daily meditation or sometimes to fall asleep in a dreamy state.
+I discovered some of them in films!

 As described on Wikipedia:

-“Space music ranges from simple to complex sonic textures, often (though not exclusively) lacking conventional melodic, rhythmic, or vocal components, typically evoking a “continuum of spatial imagery and emotion”, beneficial introspection, attentiveness for deep listening, subtle trance effects called “spacey”, (defined by the Compact Oxford Dictionary as “drifting and ethereal”) and psychoacoustic spatial perceptions, particularly, sensations of flying, floating, cruising, gliding, or hovering.”
+“Space music ranges from simple to complex sonic textures, often (though not exclusively) lacking conventional melodic, rhythmic, or vocal components, typically evoking a “continuum of spatial imagery and emotion”,beneficial introspection, attentiveness for deep listening, subtle trance effects called “spacey”, (defined by the Compact Oxford Dictionary as “drifting and ethereal”) and psychoacoustic spatial perceptions, particularly, sensations of flying, floating, cruising, gliding, or hovering.”

 So, what is ambient music?